SAVE UP TO 35% OFF | FREE SHIPPING ON SUBSCRIPTIONS

 Dehydration

 Hormones are responsible for regulating many parts of the body and are one of the most common causes of fatigue in women.
-80% of women suffer from some hormonal imbalance [2].
+Many women experience some form of hormonal imbalance [2].

-Chemicals in our food, household products, beauty products, fragrances, and environmental toxins are known as endocrine disruptors, which quite literally means hormone disruptors.
+Chemicals in our food, household products, beauty products, fragrances, and environmental factors are known as endocrine disruptors, which quite literally means hormone disruptors.

 Cortisol, the stress hormone, can disrupt our natural circadian rhythm, a cycle of alertness and sleep patterns over 24 hours.
 This can lead to sleep problems and contribute to feelings of fatigue.
 Constant stress hormone activation through stress and anxiety can also cause fatigue.

-Hormonal imbalances can cause thyroid problems, which often result in extreme fatigue.
+Hormonal changes can affect thyroid function, which often results in extreme fatigue.
 Thyroid hormones influence our metabolism, weight, body temperature, skin, hair, nail growth, and energy levels [3].
-Conditions like hypothyroidism (underactive thyroid), hyperthyroidism (overactive thyroid), and over can affect our metabolism and result in fatigue.
+Conditions like hypothyroidism and hyperthyroidism can affect our metabolism and result in fatigue.

 Additionally, sex hormones like estrogen and progesterone, especially during menstrual cycles or menopause, can affect energy regulation.
 Hormonal changes influence a lot more than just hot flashes and night sweats.
 During these cycles, neurotransmitters in the brain can impact the body's energy, contributing to persistent fatigue.